Ice friction at the nanoscale: Results

-A measure of the Couette flow thickness may be crudely estimated right away as $d_C=\sigma_2-\sigma_1$.
-The consistency of this result may be checked by noticing that for Couette flow we expect that the shear stress measured in the simulations is given by $\tau=\eta\frac{u_s}{d_C}$, where $u_s=u(z=\sigma_1)$ is the slip velocity at the hydrodynamic boundary.
-Using $d_C$ measured by visual inspection from the flow profiles and the shear lateral force exerted by the wall on the premelting film, we calculate the effective hydrodynamic viscosity as $\eta_H=\tau d_C/u_s$.
-The results for $\eta_H$ are shown in Figure \ref{Fig2}-(f), and appear barely 10\% above the viscosity of bulk water.
-Alternatively, we can use the viscosity of bulk water, and obtain a hydrodynamic film thickness as $d_H=\eta u_s/\tau$ \cite{herrero19}.
+If the hydrodynamics of the premelting film follows a model of Couette flow, we expect the shear stress, $\tau$, should obey $\tau=\eta\frac{u_s}{d_C}$,\cite{robbins00,persson00,barrat99} where $u_s$ is the slip velocity, $u_s=u(z=\sigma_1)$, $d_C$ is the thickness of the region where the actual Couette flow takes place and $\eta$ is the bulk viscosity.
+To check this, we calculate the effective hydrodynamic viscosity as $\eta_H=\tau d_C/u_s$, with $\tau$ measured from the force exerted by the wall on the premelting film, $d_C=\sigma_2-\sigma_1$ and $u_s$ estimated by visual inspection of the flow profile.
+The results for $\eta_H$ are shown in Fig.~\ref{Fig2}-(f), and appear barely 10\% above the viscosity of bulk water.
+Alternatively, we can assume the premelting film behaves as bulk water and obtain a hydrodynamic film thickness as $d_H=\eta u_s/\tau$, with $\eta$ the bulk viscosity \cite{herrero19}.
 We checked that the value thus obtained agrees within $\pm 0.3$~nm with the estimated Couette thickness, $d_C$.
-Using $d_H$, and $u_s$ obtained from the flow profiles by visual inspection, we can obtain a synthetic Couette flow profile under the assumption that $u(z)$ vanishes at $z=\sigma_1+d_H$.
-The resulting model is displayed in Figure \ref{Fig2}-(a,b,c,d) together with the actual velocity profiles measured in the simulations (similar results are found also for $p=600$~atm, c.f.
-Supplementary Fig.S2).
-A qualitative agreement is obvious for substrates $\theta=\ftwo\,$\textdegree and $\theta=\fthree\,$\textdegree, and is almost as good as a linear regression for the hydrophilic substrate with $\theta=\ffour\,$\textdegree.
+Now, using $d_H$, and $u_s$ we can obtain a synthetic Couette flow profile under the assumption that $u(z)=u_s$ at $z=\sigma_1$ and vanishes at $z=\sigma_1+d_H$.
+The resulting model is displayed in Fig.~\ref{Fig2}-(a,b,c,d) together with the actual velocity profiles measured in the simulations.
+A qualitative agreement is obvious for substrates $\theta=107^\circ$ and $\theta=91^\circ$, and is almost as good as a linear regression for the hydrophilic substrate with $\theta=50^\circ$ (similar good agreement is found also for $p=600$~atm, c.f.
+SI Appendix Fig.S6 and $T=266$~K, SI Appendix Fig.S3 and S7).
 As a rule of thumb, we see that the Couette flow is established between the wall and ice adsorption layers of liquid--like water, so that the location of the hydrodynamic boundary conditions may be inferred with little cost from equilibrium simulations.

 Put together, our results strongly support that the shear force of the slider on thin premelting films hardly one nanometer thick may be described approximately by a very simple model of Couette flow with slip: